jozefvaclavik/docker_workshop/day_1/part_6/README.md

  ⠿ Container part_6-ping-1   Started                                                                                         0.2s
 ```

-Give `docker ps -a` another look and you will see them up and running.
+Give `docker container ls -a` another look and you will see them up and running.
 Doing `docker compose stop` [^4] will stop them.

 ## Tear it down
 Sometimes you wanna delete all the containers and start all over again from scratch.
 In that case do `docker compose down` [^5] and it will clean up everything for you.